Ciara Serves In An All Black LITA By Ciara Look That We Love - NewsBreak

 Ciara took to Instagram to show off her killer style and fashion sense when she rocked a two-piece all-black ensemble from her own collection, LITA by Ciara, that was everything!

 Taking to the platform, the songstress modeled the all black crop top and high waisted skirt to perfection, showing off her toned abs through the bralette and legs through the skirt’s slit.
 She paired the look with black strappy heels and wore her hair long and straight with a side part to show off her natural beauty.
-She strutted her stuff in an effortless Instagram Reel where she modeled the look from all angles and definitely gave us fashion envy in the process.“I’m on dat ra ra @LitaByCiara, ” the beauty captioned the short video.
-Check it out below.
-View this post on Instagram
+She strutted her stuff in an effortless Instagram Reel where she modeled the look from all angles and definitely gave us fashion envy in the process.

 LITA by Ciara just launched in August 2021 and was created around the idea that we have the power to do anything with love.
 For Ciara, LITA stands for “love is the answer” and that notion alone sets the singer’s fashion line apart from the rest.